Alcije/portfolio/README.md

 Then visit `http://localhost:8000`.

+You can also directly open this link : `https://alcije.github.io/Portfolio/`.

 ## AI use

 AI was used to help me put in form this README.md and also correct some part in the portfolio.